I have placed an order, where is my pack?

 Doesn’t on-farm processing already happen?

-Yes, and no. Our on-farm processing is undertaken in a licensed abattoir and butchery, enabling the meat to be sold commercially.
+Yes, and no. Our on-farm processing is undertaken in a commercially licensed abattoir and butchery, enabling the meat to be sold.

-Our commercial operation should not be confused with mobile (or home) butchering, which is the on-farm slaughter and butchering of a farmer’s livestock for their personal consumption.
+Our commercial operation should not be confused with mobile (or farm) butchers, which is the on-farm slaughter and butchering of a farmer’s livestock for their personal consumption.
 Depending on state-based regulations, this meat must not leave the property, and cannot be legally sold or even given away.

 Typically, on-farm processing is undertaken by the farmer or by a professional ‘on-farm butcher’, who is skilled at both the slaughter and butchery of the livestock.
 The ‘on-farm butcher’ will conduct the slaughter on-farm and supply a mobile cool room to hang the carcass before returning later to undertake the butchery, packaging and supply of the meat to the farmer or landholder for their freezer.
 This process is great for animal welfare and the livestock owner, farmer and his or her family, but unless you receive an invitation to the dinner table, this meat cannot be legally obtained off property, whether as a gift or for sale.